 I took a jobbymoon before starting here at IMAGE.
-Having booked a week-long trip to New York for February of this year, the timing of interviewing and being hired fell nicely just before my holiday.
+Having booked a week-long trip to New York, the timing of interviewing and being hired fell nicely just before my holiday.
 I left my old position the day before my flight and started my new one a few days after returning.
 Et voilá – a nice week-long break before embarking on a new journey in my career.
 And mind you, it was much needed.
 Not that I was particularly stressed from either job, just that leaving one position before diving headfirst into a new one takes a bit of a readjustment of headspace.
 Plus, as they say, New York is always a good idea.

 Big life events normally focus around transition.
 A wedding, for example, is a transition into married life.
 Pregnancy is the transition to becoming a parent.
 In times of transition, we need space and time to relax, reflect and focus on the end-game of that part of our lives.
 Without time to reboot, we risk returning to our places of work being completely burnt out.
 The same idea is behind any type of leave from work – parental leave or even bereavement leave.
 If you have a lot going on, taking a break from work is often exactly what’s needed to focus on getting back to normal.